Uniswap/docs/docs/sdk/v3/guides/advanced/03-active-liquidity.md

 ### Tickspacing

-Only the Ticks with indices that are dividable with 0 remainder by the tickspacing of a Pool are initializable.
+Only the Ticks with indices that are divisible with 0 remainder by the tickspacing of a Pool are initializable.
+This is a convention defined by the protocol to save gas.
 The Tickspacing of the Pool is dependent on the Fee Tier.
 Pools with lower fees are meant to be used for more stable Token Pairs and allow for more granularity in where LPs position their liquidity.